2013 Indian helicopter bribery scandal: Investigation

-In September 2015, a special CBI court issued an open non-bailable warrant (NBW) against Christian Michel based on a CBI report that he was needed to be questioned in the case to know how much amount he had received as "commission" in the deal.
+In September 2015, a special CBI court issued an open non-bailable warrant (NBW) against Christian Michel based on a CBI report that he needed to be questioned in the case to know how much amount he had received as "commission" in the deal.
 The CBI said that "Based on this arrest warrant, Interpol India would be requested to issue a Red Corner Notice against Christian Michel James and execute said warrant."
 In an interview to a newspaper, he denied any wrongdoing by stating that he had never met any "Gandhi" in his life.

 Enforcement Directorate (ED) is investigating money laundering allegations.
 In March 2015, the ED traced and identified the properties worth around ₹ 1.12 crore owned by Christian Michel and issued a provisional attachment order.
 The ED claimed that Michel bought a flat in south Delhi's Safdarjung Enclave in the name of media firm Media Exim using the bribe money.
 He was also reportedly in possession of a luxury car and a Fixed Deposit of ₹ 54 lakh.
 In September 2015, the adjudicating authority confirmed the attachment of properties and allowed the agency to retain the properties.
 In September 2015, the ED attached assets worth about ₹ 7 crore alleged to be in the name of family members of ex-IAF Chief S. P. Tyagi.

 The CBI and the ED have sent letters rogatory to as many as eight countries including Italy, Tunisia, Mauritius, the UAE, the UK, Switzerland, Singapore and the British Virgin Islands.

 Joint Parliamentary Committee (JPC) investigation

-On 27 February 2013, UPA-II Government introduced a motion in Rajya Sabha (the upper house of the Parliament of India) for an investigation led by a 30-member Joint Parliamentary Committee (JPC).
+On 27 February 2013, the UPA-II Government introduced a motion in the Rajya Sabha (the upper house of the Parliament of India) for an investigation led by a 30-member Joint Parliamentary Committee (JPC).
 The motion was passed after a walkout by most of the opposition parties like BJP, JD(U), Trinamool Congress, CPI, TDP and AGP.
 During the debate, Leader of the Opposition Arun Jaitley said the JPC was an "exercise in futility" and a "diversionary tactic."
 He argued that the case involved various legal aspects such as extradition of accused foreigners and custodial interrogation and the JPC can have "none of these powers," leaving it ineffective.
-Many opposition members demanded Supreme Court-monitored investigation (on the similar lines of 2G spectrum case).
-Demands were also made to establish money trail and issue Letter Rogatory (LR).
+Many opposition members demanded a Supreme Court-monitored investigation (on similar lines of the 2G spectrum case).
+Demands were also made to establish a money trail and issue a Letter Rogatory (LR).

-The UPA government initially denied all allegations and claimed it has "nothing to hide" and that "our track record is not cover up."
+The UPA government initially denied all allegations and claimed it had "nothing to hide" and that "our track record is not cover-up."